Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 ![](img/2023-04-30-06-42-31.png)

 The picture above asks you to select the recommended confidence level.
 In addition to the confidence level for each pattern (as in the screenshot above that), the recommended confidence level is the default confidence level for the rule.
-When you create a rule in a policy (for example, a DLP policy), if you don't specify a confidence level for the rule to use, that rule will match based on the recommended confidence level.
+When you create a rule in a policy, e.g. a DLP policy, if you don't specify a confidence level for the rule to use, that rule will match based on the recommended confidence level.
 The recommended confidence level is a mandatory setting.

 ![](img/2023-04-30-06-42-48.png)